← Back

 By promoting these values, amplifying diverse voices, and committing to continuous growth, CDFI and nonprofit leaders can co-create transformative stories with their culturally competent strategic communicators.
 These narratives can dismantle biases, confront systemic oppression, and reshape a more equitable society in partnership with the communities CDFIs serve.

-Dahna M. Chandler is a doctoral researcher at the University of Southern California, studying the history of racialized discrimination in the U.S. finance industry, and an award-winning finance journalist.
-She holds a master's in corporate communications from Georgetown University.
-She works with opportunity finance sector organizations and related mission-driven nonprofits as a social impact communications consultant, drawing from her own lived experiences that align with those organizations' core constituents.
-Contact her for potential collaborations.
+Dahna M. Chandler is a doctoral researcher at the University of Southern California, investigating the historical role of narratives in shaping modern racialized discrimination within the U.S. finance industry.
+An award-winning finance journalist with a master’s in corporate communications from Georgetown University, she partners with opportunity finance sector organizations as a social impact communications consultant.
+Drawing on lived experience that aligns with your organization's core constituents, she helps you amplify your mission through strategic, culturally competent storytelling that transforms narratives and drives social change.
+Contact her to explore how her expertise can help you elevate your organization’s impact communications.

 (c) 2024.
 Dahna M. Chandler for UpThink Strategic Communications, a division of Thrive Media Collaborative, Inc. All rights reserved.
 This case story may not be reproduced or reposted in whole or in part without express written permission of the author.